 How serious are these difficulties?
-Are they an inevitable consequence of the limited accuracy of empirical data, or are they exacerbated by numerical sensitivities?
+Are they an inevitable consequence of the limited accuracy of empirical data, or are they exacerbated by numerical sensitivities in the code?
 How can they be tracked down in source code?
 And, once identified, how can they most easily be remedied or controlled?
-For which of these applications is high-precision arithmetic required?
-These are questions many researchers are now asking.

-1.1 Numerical reproducibility
+1.1.
+Numerical Reproducibility